 With the Smart Access system, reskilling and upskilling is made easy:

 - Deploy new knowledge, rapidly.
 As soon as COVID protocols or operations demands shift, learning leaders can send new knowledge directly to the frontline.
 When a worker scans a label with a mobile device, they receive personalized guidance for their task, tailored to their location, job description, equipment and skill level.
+Consider how-to videos you can create and deploy in days.

 - Get current task directions, continuously to the frontline.
 Workers are equipped to learn and adapt in the flow of work, so they stay productive and accountable.
 No need to search through training manuals or find a manager.